-- Visit them often and at unexpected times to check for signs of cognitive decline, such as changes in hygiene or eating habits, forgetfulness, and stacks of unopened mail or unpaid bills.
+- Visit them often and at unexpected times to check for signs of cognitive decline.
+Changes in hygiene or eating habits, forgetfulness, and stacks of unopened mail or unpaid bills could signal a problem.

 - Check for warning signs of fraud, such as large withdrawals from bank accounts, numerous uncharacteristic smaller withdrawals, checks written to people you don’t know, changes in spending habits, or a close relationship with a much younger person who has become increasingly influential and for whom lavish gifts are purchased.

 - Make sure your loved-one stays active and involved.
-Isolation and loneliness increases the chances that a senior citizen will become financially exploited.
+Isolation and loneliness increase the chances that a senior citizen will become financially exploited.

 - If the senior in your life exhibits signs of cognitive decline, set up a bank account for him or her with limited funds and a spending limit on the debit card.
 That way, if fraud occurs, the loss would be minimal.